vetcoders/CodeScribe/docs/MLX_CHEATSHEET.md

 uv run mlx_embeddings --model <MODEL> --input "The quick brown fox jumps over the lazy dog"
 ```

-## How this maps to VistaScribe
+## How this maps to CodeScribe

-- Local STT (Whisper): handled in‑process by VistaScribe with lazy loading to keep the tray light.
+- Local STT (Whisper): handled in‑process by CodeScribe with lazy loading to keep the tray light.
 You can point to a remote STT backend via `WHISPER_SERVER_URL`.
 - Local formatting (LLM): also lazy‑loaded; or you can point to a remote formatter via `LLM_SERVER_URL`.
-- TTS: not required by VistaScribe, but you can run `mlx_audio.server` for optional voice playback features.
+- TTS: not required by CodeScribe, but you can run `mlx_audio.server` for optional voice playback features.
 We will expose a thin optional client guarded by `TTS_SERVER_URL` in a later step.

 Default behavior: formatting is enabled with the `light_plus` strategy unless you set `FORMAT_ENABLED=0` or change the strategy in the app.

-Environment variables used in VistaScribe today
+Environment variables used in CodeScribe today
 - WHISPER_SERVER_URL: if set, audio is sent to that FastAPI endpoint instead of local Whisper.
 - LLM_SERVER_URL: if set, formatting requests go to that server instead of local MLX‑LM.
 - WHISPER_DIR / WHISPER_VARIANT: local model selection (e.g., `whisper-large-v3-turbo`).